Accommodation and food services (NAICS 72): Quebec, 2025

 Sector composition and importance

-The accommodation and restaurant services industry includes a variety of establishments providing short-term accommodation, such as hotels, motels, resorts, bed & breakfasts, cottages, RV parks and campgrounds, hunting and fishing camps.
+The accommodation and food services industry includes a variety of establishments that provide short-term accommodation, such as hotels, motels, resorts, bed & breakfasts, cottages, campgrounds, RV parks, and hunting and fishing camps.

 | Accommodation services | Food services and drinking places | |